 I can promise you that personal and spiritual growth will occur; in fact, you will experience a major change in your perspective of life.

 Do your part and God will begin to resolve your financial problems.
-It is us who must see life through spiritual eyes, and that will only occur with complete transformation.
+It is us who must see life through spiritual eyes, and that will only occur with a complete transformation.

 Challenge for today: Give, and keep giving until you have just enough!